Teaching Policy

 - Ask questions!

-- Attend weekly lessons and participate at masterclasses and recitals
+- Attend weekly lessons and participate at group classes and recitals

 - Maintain a positive attitude and encourage your peers